 - IT basics

-Students learn and experience an advanced approach to designing an autonomous real-time process monitoring system.
+Students learn and experience an advanced approach for designing an autonomous real-time process monitoring system.

 This will allow them to experience a development project by directly integrating an expert reflection on the digital autonomy expected of automated mechanisms in the Industry 4.0 world.

-They will also be introduced to the multidisciplinary roles that the engineer-designer of tomorrow will have to play in the face of the challenges of digitization and the advent of intelligent and autonomous machines.
+They will also be introduced to the multidisciplinary roles that the engineer of tomorrow ill have to play in the face of the challenges of digitization and the advent of intelligent and autonomous machines.

-This course uses as a red thread the Micro5 eco-demonstrator developed in the framework of the HES-SO thematic programs (2013-2016) and recently equipped with an original and very advanced cognitive system.
+This course uses as a common thread the Micro5 eco-demonstrator developed in the framework of the HES-SO thematic programs (2013-2016) and recently equipped with an original and very advanced cognitive system.

 Contents of Module

 The learning objectives are to allow the student to develop a critical sense and to experience the steps and difficulties related to defining and developing an artificial intelligence system on a production tool.

 The following steps will be covered: